Rhine-Neckar S-Bahn: Mannheim Hauptbahnhof – platform F

+Operations since 2016

 Following a call of tenders in December 2013, DB Regio was awarded the contract for lot 1 (S1, S2, S3, S4, S33) with approximately 8 million train-kilometres per year for the period from December 2016 to December 2033.
 The intervening year due to delays in the tender was covered by a transitional concession.
 The traffic continues to be operated with Class 425 multiple units upgraded for the purpose.
 In order to increase seating capacity, the rolling stock fleet is being expanded from 40 to 77 carriages, reaching 64 carriages in 2018 for the time being, achieved by adding six 425.3 sets acquired from Hannover.
 The package also includes push-pull trains to run to BASF from December 2017 and an improved service to Homburg from 2019.
-A quarter of the trains would be occupied by train attendants; in Rhineland-Palatinate this applies to all trains after 7 PM and half before.Nahverkehrsgesellschaft Baden-Württemberg (Baden-Württemberg local transport company; NVBW) advertised lot 2, network 6b, by Europe-wide tender at the end of September 2015 after several delays.
+A quarter of the trains would be occupied by train attendants; in Rhineland-Palatinate this applies to all trains after 7 PM and half before.

+Nahverkehrsgesellschaft Baden-Württemberg (Baden-Württemberg local transport company; NVBW) advertised lot 2, network 6b, by Europe-wide tender at the end of September 2015 after several delays.
 Originally, the tender was scheduled for early 2014.
 It includes operations on the line to Mainz and amounts to six million train-kilometres annually.
 The transfer of operations for a term of 15 years would take place at the end of 2020 and the line to Mainz would follow at the end of 2021.
 As with the tendering of operations of the Stuttgart RE network, this contract was based on an early 2015 law on the contracting of the provision of railway operations in Baden-Württemberg.
 In December 2016, the contracting authorities decided to postpone the transfer of railway operations until December 2020, as it could already be foreseen—even before the end of negotiations on the contract—that the required new rolling stock would otherwise not be available on time.
 On 20 June 2017, after none of the unsuccessful bidders had filed a petition for review, DB Regio was awarded the contract.
 The included lines (S5, S6, S8, S9) will be operated by new Siemens Mireo rolling stock.
 A corresponding contract for 57 three-part sets was signed between DB Regio AG and Siemens in August 2017.